mislavcimpersak/on-the-edge-of-leadership-talk/README.md

-Talk entitled _On the Edge of Leadership_ written for [PyConBalkan conference](https://pyconbalkan.com/speaker/mislav-cimpersak/) (to be) held November 16-18, 2018.
+Talk entitled _On the Edge of Leadership_ written for [PyConBalkan conference](https://pyconbalkan.com/speaker/mislav-cimpersak/) held November 17th, 2018.

 Slides can be viewed online [here](https://mislavcimpersak.github.io/on-the-edge-of-leadership-talk/).